Local Workbench – Remote Servers

 - Ideal for companies with distributed facilities that wish to access or share WPS server resources

 Dependencies and Usage

-WPS Link can only be used with WPS versions 3 or higher.
+WPS Link can only be used with WPS version 3 or higher.

 WPS Link provides connectivity between installations of WPS Workbench and remote installations of WPS on the server platforms indicated in the table below.

 |AIX on IBM Power|

 |Windows on x86*|